VictorAlbertos/Mockery/README.md

 }
 ```

-Once selected the dependency for mocking responses, **add next dependency** using [android-apt plugin](https://bitbucket.org/hvisser/android-apt) **so Mockery can generate the unit tests** which stands up as the contract between your client application and the API:
+Once selected the dependency for mocking responses, **add next dependency** using [android-apt plugin](https://bitbucket.org/hvisser/android-apt) **so Mockery can generate the unit tests** that will stand up as the contract between your client application and the API:

 Root *build.gradle* script: